marian-stanciulica/Foodybite/README.md

 ##### Flat Navigation

-I used a custom tab bar to handle flat navigation by using a `TabRouter` observable object to navigate at the corresponding page when the user taps on the tab icon.
-The `Page` enum holds cases for all the tabs available.
+I created a custom tab bar to handle the flat navigation by using a `TabRouter` observable object to navigate at the corresponding page when the user taps on a tab icon.
+The `Page` enum holds cases for all the available tabs.

 ```swift
 class TabRouter: ObservableObject {